-To date, this activity allowed SCCHA to house 73 individuals and families, in six separate developments, who would not have been assisted as SCCHA's wait list is currently closed.
+To date, this activity allowed SCCHA to house 73 individuals and families, in six separate developments, who would not have been assisted or would have had to wait years for the chance of assistance.

-Activity 2017-2: Special Needs Population Direct Referral Program
+Activity 2017-2: 30-Day Referral Process for Project-Based Vacancies

 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?

-HC #3: Decrease in Wait List Times

-Average applicant

-time on waitlist in 87 0 0 Yes

-months (decrease)

-HC #4: Displacement Pr evention
+HC #4: Displacement Prevention

 Number of households

 at or below 80% AMI

 that would lose

 assistance or need to 100 0 0 Yes

 move (decrease).
-If
+If units 100 U J 163

-units reach a specific
+reach a specific type of

-type of household,
+household, give that

-give that type in this
+type in this box.

-box.

-HC #7: Households Assis sted by Services that increase Housi ng Choice
+HC #7: Households Assisted by Services that Increase Housing Choice

 Number of households

-receiving services

-aimed to increase 0 100 73 No
+receiving services aimed 0 100 73 No

-housing choice
+to increase housing 100 /3 140

-(increase).
+choice (increase).